 The three types of Contig Report views display detailed information about a contig.
-To access the Contig Report view, choose one or more contigs from the Explorer panel and do any of the following:
+To access the Contig Report view, choose one or more contigs from the Explorer panel and then do any of the following:

-- From the toolbar on the right, press the Show report view of selected contigs tool (). - Choose View > Contig Report. - Right-click on the selected contig and choose Contig Info Report.
+- From the toolbar to the right of the Explorer panel, press the Show report view of selected contigs tool (). - Right-click on the selected contig in the Explorer panel and choose Contig Info Report. - Choose View > Contig Report.